NBC News regrets editing of Trayvon shooting call

 Zimmerman: He looks black."

-NBC News is owned by NBC Universal, a unit of Comcast Corp (CMCSA.O).
+NBC News is owned by NBC Universal, a unit of Comcast Corp .